-- c) The low-carbon power plant (or phase) capacity used in a PBWA is in addition to jurisdictional renewable portfolio requirements or is otherwise excluded from those requirements; and - d) A power purchase agreement (PPA) is established and complies with all of the following conditions: - The PPA is mutually executed by both the project proponent (or project proponent representative) and the power plant operator before the start of construction of the low-carbon power plant (or phase); - ii) The PPA commits the power plant operator to supply a quantity of electrical energy to the national or regional grid, and the low-carbon beneficial claim related to consuming that quantity is afforded to the project proponent; - iii) The term of the PPA, including any updates or modifications, corresponds to at least the first project crediting period (i.e., 7 years, 10 years, or as otherwise specified in the methodology, and depending on the crediting period type); and - iv) The PPA forbids the project proponent and the PPA counterparties from generating, transferring, or selling renewable energy credits (RECs) or other instruments representing the low-carbon benefits of the energy to others for the quantity of energy supplied to the project through the agreement. - 3) Scenario C Shared Power Plant(s): Directly connected power plant(s) supply some or all of their net electricity generated to activities in the baseline, in the project, or associated with leakage.
-The project description indicates that shared power plant(s) supply electricity (including the sub-scenario), depicts the electricity system configuration, and describes operations.
-One of the following sub-scenarios applies: - a) Scenario C1 Localized Grid: The electricity consumer is connected to only a localized grid, supplied by a directly connected power plant(s).
-This localized grid supplies electricity to project activities and potentially other consumers but is isolated from the regional and national grid. - b) Scenario C2 Hybrid4: The electricity consumer is connected to both the national or regional grid (Scenario A or B) and directly connected power plant(s) (by direct connection, or via a localized grid), or is connected to a mini-grid that is also connected to a national or regional grid.
-The connections to directly connected power plant(s) and the national or regional grid are metered separately.
-The consumer draws electricity from both directly connected power plant(s) and the regional or national grid based on availability or operational needs during the monitoring period.
+- b) The project activity and the power plant (or phase) are connected through the national or regional grid(s) such that electricity may be transmitted from the power plant to the project, and the connection is metered; - c) The low-carbon power plant (or phase) capacity used in a PBWA is in addition to jurisdictional renewable portfolio requirements or is otherwise excluded from those requirements; and - d) A power purchase agreement (PPA) is established and complies with all of the following conditions: - The PPA is mutually executed by both the project proponent (or project proponent's representative) and the power plant operator before the start of construction of the low-carbon power plant (or phase); - The PPA commits the power plant operator to supply a quantity of electrical energy to the national or regional grid, and the low-carbon beneficial claim related to consuming that quantity is afforded to the project proponent; - iii) The term of the PPA, including any updates or modifications, corresponds to at least the first project crediting period (i.e., 7 years, 10 years, or as otherwise specified in the methodology, and depending on the crediting period type); and - iv) The PPA forbids the project proponent and the PPA counterparties from generating, transferring, or selling renewable energy credits (RECs) or other instruments representing the low-carbon benefits of the energy to others for the quantity of energy supplied to the project through the agreement. - 3) Scenario C Shared Power Plant(s): Directly connected power plants supply some or all of their net electricity generated to activities in the baseline, in the project, or associated with leakage.
+The project description must indicate that shared power plants supply electricity (including which sub-scenario), depict the electricity system configuration, and describe operations.
+One of the following sub-scenarios applies: - a) Scenario C1 Localized Grid:3 The electricity consumer is connected to only a localized grid, supplied by one or more directly connected power plants.
+This localized grid supplies electricity to project activities and potentially other consumers but is isolated from the regional and national grid. - b) Scenario C2 Hybrid:4 The electricity consumer is connected to both the national or regional grid (Scenario A or B) and directly connected power plants (by direct connection or via a localized grid), or is connected to a mini-grid that is also connected to a national or regional grid.
+The connections to directly connected power plants and the national or regional grid are metered separately.
+The consumer draws electricity from both directly connected power plants and the regional or national grid based on availability or operational needs during the monitoring period.
 The shared power plant may be designed and operated to export electricity to the grid.

-&lt;sup>3 For guidance only: CDM AMS-I.F 2(c) and AMS-I.A (stand-alone mini-grids) describe activities similar to Sub-scenario C1
+3 For guidance only: CDM AMS-I.F 2(c) and AMS-I.A (stand-alone mini-grids) describe activities similar to Scenario C1.

-&lt;sup>4 For guidance only: CDM AMS-I.F 2(b) describe activities similar to Sub-scenario C2.
+4 For guidance only: CDM AMS-I.F 2(b) describes activities similar to Scenario C2.